George Calvert, 1st Baron Baltimore: Attempt to found a Southern colony

 In late September or October 1629, Baltimore arrived in Jamestown, where the Virginians, who suspected him of designs on some of their territory and vehemently opposed Catholicism, gave him a cool welcome.
 They gave him the oaths of supremacy and allegiance, which he refused to take, so they ordered him to leave.
 After no more than a few weeks in the colony, Baltimore left for England to pursue the new charter, leaving his wife and servants behind.
 In early 1630 he procured a ship to fetch them, but it foundered off the Irish coast, and his wife drowned.
 Baltimore described himself the following year as "a long time myself a Man of Sorrows".

 Baltimore spent the last two years of his life constantly lobbying for his new charter, though the obstacles proved difficult.
 The Virginians, led by William Claiborne, who sailed to England to make the case, campaigned aggressively against the separate colonising of the Chesapeake, claiming they possessed the rights to that area.
 Baltimore was short of capital, having exhausted his fortune, and was sometimes forced to depend on the assistance of his friends.
-To make matters worse, in the summer of 1630 his household was infected by the plague, which he survived.
+To make matters worse, in the summer of 1630 his household was infected by the bubonic plague, which he survived.
 He wrote to Wentworth: "Blessed be God for it who hath preserved me now from shipwreck, hunger, scurvy and pestilence..."

 His health declining, Baltimore's persistence over the charter finally paid off in 1632.
 The king first granted him a location south of Jamestown, but Baltimore asked the king to reconsider in response to opposition from other investors interested in settling the new land of Carolina into a sugar plantation.
 Baltimore eventually compromised by accepting redrawn boundaries to the north of the Potomac River, on either side of the Chesapeake Bay.
 The charter was about to pass when the fifty-two-year-old Baltimore died in his lodgings at Lincoln's Inn Fields, on 15 April 1632.
 Five weeks later, on 20 June 1632, the charter for Maryland passed the seals.